peterwateber/dz-daterangepicker-materialv2/README.md

 ## Demo

 Minimal demo page is included in sample directory.

+To run:
+> cd example/ && npm i && npm start

 #### Note: This is the old demo version.
 Some new features are not here
 [Online demo](https://codesandbox.io/s/sad-pine-17zyi) is also available!